What is Community Choice Electricity Aggregation?

-No, residents and businesses can opt out of automatic enrollment without penalty during the 30-day period after receiving a notification letter.
-Notification letters will be provided via USPS mail prior to the program commencing.
-Simply return the opt-out card within 30 days and your account(s) will not be included in the program.
-At any point after this 30-day period, participating account holders may leave the program at any time without penalty.
+No, residents and businesses can opt out without penalty during a 30-day opt-out period.
+Opt-out notices are provided via USPS mail prior to the program commencing for eligible account holders.
+Simply return the opt-out notice within 30 days and your account(s) will not be included.
+Participating account holders may leave the program at any time without penalty.

 What part of my electricity bill will this program affect?

 Your electricity bill has two cost components – delivery and supply.
 The aggregation program only changes the supply component of your bill.
 The delivery portion of your bill will not be affected.